Kehan-Liu/LABOTEX/README.md

 ### III.
 Add New Instruction Book
 Use the web interface to upload your experiment instruction book in PDF format.
 Here, you have to specify:
-- **Directory Name**: The name of the directory where the book will be stored.
+- **Book Name**: The name of the directory where the book will be stored.
 - **Vision Language Model Name**: The name of the VLM to be used for processing the book.
 Here, we recommend **qwen2.5-vl-72b-instruct** for users who have access to **infini-ai**.
 - **API Key**: The API key for the VLM service.
 - **Base URL**: The base URL for the VLM service.
 For users using **infini-ai**, it is `https://cloud.infini-ai.com/maas/v1/`.